Peach Pie Bars

 We’re in the swing of peach season here in the mid-Atlantic, so of course, I can’t resist sharing a peach dessert.
 If you’re going to make one peach-based dessert this year, make these peach pie bars.

 How delicious are these peach pie bars?
-So delicious that even my husband, who generally could not care any less about fruit desserts, commented on how good they were.
+So delicious that even my husband, who generally is not into fruit desserts, commented on how good they were.

 The key to making these really good?
 Use good quality, ripe peaches.
 You know how an apple pie is still good even with kind of mediocre apples?
 Under-ripened peaches don’t hide in desserts.
 Wait until they’re nice and ripe – maybe even just a little overripe.

 Trust me – these peach bars are worth the wait.

 - All-Purpose Flour: You can also use a one-to-one swap gluten-free baking mix to keep these pie bars gluten-free)